MechanicalPen/fossil-MV-MZ/README.md

 How to use:

 This should be reasonably plug-and-play.
 There aren't really parameters to configure.
+Add it to your project as the first plugin and if the MV plugins are supported it should work automatically.

 **Required Plugin Order**